nielsmanders/nm-icons/README.md

 #### Version 1.0.0

 The SVG icons are of coarse compatible on all platforms.
-Currently working on a version 2.0.0 with even more icons.
+Currently working on a version 2.0.0 with even more icons and maybe a website to view them all.

 ## Changelog

 nm icons is following the MAJOR.MINOR.PATCH format from [Semantic Versioning](http://semver.org/).

+- v1.1.0 - Adding 45 new icons
 - V1.0.0 - Full release with 896 icons
 - V0.1.1 - Optimizing SVGs
 - V0.1.1 - First test release with 20 icons